-Court hears number of bank cards found at Durban cop's home ‘has doubled’
+Durban court hears over 200 bank cards found in cop's home

-A detective told the Durban Magistrate’s Court on Tuesday that some of the bank cards found at the home of a Durban cop were stolen during the 2021 July unrest.
+A detective has told Durban Magistrate's Court that they've established some of the bank cards found at the home of a Durban cop were stolen during the 2021 July unrest.

 Constable Minenhle Makhaye was arrested after a bank card belonging to the mother of 11-year-old hijacking victim Zarah Ramsamy was used to buy alcohol.

-The officer had been tasked with moving the family's car to a SAPS facility in September after the carjackers abandoned it.
+The officer had been tasked with moving the family's car to a SAPS facility last month after the carjackers abandoned it.

-His bail application was heard at the Durban Magistrate’s Court on Tuesday.
+Makhaye's bail application is being heard in the Durban Magistrate's Court.

-Investigating Officer Sivan Naidoo told the court that the number of bank cards found in a box at Makhaye's home has now grown from 105 to 272.
+Investigating Officer, Sivan Naidoo told the court that 272 bank cards were found in a box at Makhaye's home.

 READ: Zarah Ramsamy bank card theft: Durban cop wants bail

-Naidoo said the Cato Manor-based police officer claimed during his arrest that he found the box of bank cards at a crime scene.
+Naidoo said the Cato Manor-based cop claimed during his arrest that he found the box of bank cards at a crime scene.

-However, he could not explain why it was not handed to Cato Manor police.
+But he could not explain why it was not handed in to Cato Manor Police.

 It's expected to detail where the other cards came from.